 March is MAPLE MONTH in New Hampshire so come join us on our horse-drawn Maple Express.
-Charmingfare Farm has created an event for the whole family to experience maple sugaring in New Hampshire on a working farm.
+Charmingfare Farm has created an event for the whole family to experience maple sugaring on a working farm.
 Everyone loves the taste of New Hampshire maple syrup!

 Plan on Two Hours